 To specify a δ, set mu = *delta of your choice*.
 If one sets a mu and only specifies one group, a one-sample t-test will be performed in which the group mean will be compared to the mu.

 Like many statistical tests, the t-test builds on a number of assumptions that should be considered before applying it.

-- The data should be continuous or on an ordinale scale.
+- The data should be continuous or on an ordinal scale.

-- Normally distributed data.
-However (according to the central limit theorem), the empirical distribution function of the standardised means converges towards the standard normal distribution with growing sample size.
+- We assume normally distributed data.
+While this is often not the case with smaller samples, according to the central limit theorem, the empirical distribution function of the standardised means converges towards the standard normal distribution with growing sample size.
 Hence, this prerequisite can be assumed to be met with a sufficiently large sample size (≥ 30).

-- Data is drawn randomly from a representative sample.
+- The data must be drawn randomly from a representative sample.

 In many cases one has to do with groups that are not independent of each other.
 This is the case for example in within-subject designs where one compares data between the time points but within one participant.
 In this case, a paired t-test should be the means of choice.
 In R, this option can be chosen by simply setting paired = TRUE.
 It has the advantage of increasing statistical power, that is to say the probability of finding an effect (getting a significant result) if there actually is one.
 Let’s modify our example: One hundred farmers try out a new fertiliser.
 Now we want to investigate whether the height of flowers treated with this fertiliser differs significantly from naturally grown ones.
 In this case, in each row of the dataset there is the mean value of flower size per farmer for each treatment:

 # Create dataset set.seed(320) farmer <- c(1:100) withFertilizer <- rnorm(100, 60, 22) withoutFertilizer <- rnorm(100, 64, 17) ds <- data.frame(farmer, withoutFertilizer, withFertilizer) # inspect the data head(ds, 3)